Not knowing who you want to become

-This time of change is bringing us opportunities as well as problems.
-But even when we know how to find those opportunities, the uncertainty of a changing world means that we can still feel unsure about how to move forward.
+This time of change is bringing us not only problems but also opportunities.
+And even when we know how to find those opportunities, the uncertainty of a changing world means that we can still feel uncertain about how best to move forward.

-There are three main reasons why this happens.
-The second is when we don’t know who or what we want to become.
+There are three main reasons this can happen.
+The first is overthinking.
+The second is when we don’t know who we want to become.

-If you don’t know where you want to get to, all ways forward will seem equally (ir)relevant.
+If you don’t know where you want to get to, then all ways forward will seem irrelevant.

-Several of the tools of Inner Leadership help us to build more clarity around where we most want to get to, who we most want to become:
+Several tools of Inner Leadership can help bring us clarity about where we most want to get to, who we most want to become:

-Have you ever struggled to choose the best way forward for you?
-Was it because you weren’t clear who you wanted to become?
-Do you want to give yourself that clarity and inspiration now?
+Have you ever struggled to choose your best way forward?
+Was that because you weren’t clear who you wanted to become?
+Would it be useful to give yourself that clarity and inspiration now?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.